 City planners discussed this dilemma with residents at a Tuesday evening workshop on the new Housing Element, which they hope to complete by early next year and which covers the period between 2007 and 2014.

-Though the final details are still being hashed out, planning officials indicated the new document would concentrate new housing near Caltrain stations, within a quarter mile of El Camino Real and in mixed-use buildings.
+Though the final details are still being hashed out, planning officials indicated that the new document would concentrate new housing near Caltrain stations, within a quarter mile of El Camino Real and in mixed-use buildings.

 Others have lamented the transformation of local institutions such as the Hyatt Rickey's and Palo Alto Bowl into housing developments.
-Though the bowling alley continues to operate, the city last year approved a proposal to build a hotel and town houses on its land.
+Though the bowling alley continues to operate, the city last year approved a proposal to build a hotel and town houses on its location.

 Planning Director Curtis Williams said the influx of dense housing developments over the past decade, particularly in areas far from transit corridors, encouraged city planners and City Council members to be more selective about housing locations in the current Housing Element.
 The last Housing Element was much more "scattered" than the one staff is currently working on, he said.

-Some residents at Tuesday's workshop said they were skeptical about the prospect of more housing along El Camino Real, which they said isn't particularly transit friendly.
+Some of the residents at Tuesday's workshop said they were skeptical about the prospect of planning more housing along El Camino Real, which they said isn't particularly transit friendly.
 If the busy corridor doesn't see an improvement in transit, the new housing could further worsen the driving and parking conditions in nearby neighborhoods, they said.

 "We feel real transit can lead to certain housing, not potential or theoretical transit," said College Terrace resident Doria Summa, who participated in one of two "break-out groups" that discussed the city's housing needs and challenges.
 "We agreed that it would be a mistake to base (housing) on some theoretical transit."